cristobalehc/idionomics/README.md

 * imputatron_2000: Impute data via copy-means.
 * i_standarbot_300: Person-mean center your time-series.
 * IARIMAXoid_Pro: Run the I-ARIMAX algorithm.
+  * 21-05-2024: Added argument to perform a comparison with an HLM growth curve model with linear time.

 #### Usage: